 However, Paul’s reactionary asceticism cannot be meaningfully judged outside of the context of the society he was reacting against.
 In the world that Paul was trying to change, the magnitude of male privilege was such that women were fundamentally unable to exist economically independent of men.
 Examples of independent women who did not rely on sex work in the Greco-Roman or Hebrew world were very few and far between, and almost exclusively either widows or only daughters who were simply attached to dead men rather than live ones.
 Sex outside of the commitment of marriage really was functionally very much like porneia, and was a clear path to the bare naked thing.
 If we take Paul at his word that he, unlike his contemporaries, felt that women were no less than men in Christ then his position on porneia becomes just a logical extension of the inherent dignity of women through Christ.

 The Pauline model for marriage is about avoiding porneia and the laundry list of examples of things he gives as being just like it.
-Without Pauline marriage there was no protection from being used by a partner until old and discarded to the elements; Paul stipulated headship but also repeatedly, inescapably, and radically mandates that men place their wives before themselves, that apostasy and misconduct are the only appropriate reasons for divorce, and that women are no less than men before God.
+Without it there were only situational rather than moral protections from being used by a partner until old and discarded to the elements; Paul stipulated headship but also repeatedly, inescapably, and radically mandates that men place their wives before themselves, that apostasy and misconduct are the only appropriate reasons for divorce, and that women are no less than men before God.
 The early church was flooded with women attracted by this radically feminist message that women were actually people with dignity that was inherent to them and needed to be respected by men.
 Even today porneia is by no means gone, in absolute numbers there are more women in sexual slavery today than there have ever been at any point in human history.
 However, most of the women who aren’t will be able to avoid it into a Pauline model marriage, some variety of post-Pauline marriage, a functionally equivalent model, or into a world made safer by them.

 The Old Drunkard Woman, Glyptothek Munich (Source: http://commons.wikimedia.org/wiki/File:Old_drunkard_Glyptothek_Munich_437_n1.jpg)

-This post is indebted to improvements from thoughtful criticism by some of reddit’s local AskHistorians after it got a bunch of attention ending up on the front page for a while through /r/bestof, and has been edited to fix a troublesome declension issue.
+This post is indebted to improvements from thoughtful criticism by some of reddit’s local AskHistorians after it got a bunch of attention, and has been edited to fix a troublesome declension issue found by mefites.